leadermags/personal-data-scraper-project/README.md

 ## Setting up PATH environmental variable:

 This allows you to run the Python script using the Windows+R command.
-The instructions I followed are from [*Automate the Boring Stuff*](https://automatetheboringstuff.com/2e/appendixb/).
+The instructions I followed are from [*Automate the Boring Stuff with Python*](https://automatetheboringstuff.com/2e/appendixb/).

 Using the template Personal-Data-Scraper.bat, edit the file path to match your own file path of where the Python script is saved then save the Bat file in the same folder as the script.